msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

     Here the "identified by 'tidbits'" creates the user's password, which you should set to whatever you please.
 Note this allows the database user 'tidbits' to connect to the 'tidbits' database from any host.
-If you plan on running the TidBits application on the same machine as MySLQ is running on, you could limit the tidbits user to connect only from the local machine with
+If you plan on running the Tidbits application on the same machine as MySLQ is running on, you could limit the tidbits user to connect only from the local machine with